krystof-hruby/better-unity-script-templates/README.md

 >  \[+\] -> C# Script)

 several options are now provided.
 The specific options displayed will depend on the variant you choose.
-Variant descriptions can be found at: https://github.com/krystof-hruby/better-unity-script-templates/blob/main/Variant%20Descriptions%20(v2.1).md
+Variant descriptions can be found [here](https://github.com/krystof-hruby/better-unity-script-templates/blob/main/Variant%20Descriptions%20(v2.1).md)

 ---